Wesley-Janson/manhattan_rental_market/README.md

-# chicago_rental_index
+# Manhattan Rental Market
+## Wesley Janson, Drew Keller, Sergio Olalla, Michael Wagner

-Final project for Time Series Analysis looking at the BLS's rental index on the greater Chicago market
+Final project for MSCA 31006-Time Series Analysis and Forecasting.
+We examine the rental market in Manhattan using StreetEasy data.

+The project is organized in the following folders/documents:

+* Manhattan_Rental_Market_Slides.pdf: Slide deck used for final presentation.

+* data: Folder containing data from project.

+* figures: Folder containing graphs/figures used in final presentation.